cfcmadlad/sentinel-hack/README.md

 ### 2\.
 Technical Architecture and Model Innovation

-The core system integrates three distinct components, all engineered using the PyTorch deep learning framework.
+The core system integrates three distinct components, all engineered using the **PyTorch deep learning framework** to ensure performance and scalability.

 #### 2.1.
 AI Forecasting Engine (PyTorch LSTM)

   * **Function:** Serves as the predictive engine, forecasting the magnitude and timing of future disease peaks via time-series analysis.
   * **Model:** A **Long Short-Term Memory (LSTM)** neural network is utilized, selected for its proficiency in identifying complex, non-linear dependencies within sequential data.
-  * **Data Strategy (Validation Proxy):** The model was validated using a high-fidelity proxy: training involved using COVID-19 **`new_cases`** (the early indicator) to successfully predict the subsequent spike in **`new_deaths`** (the lagging outcome) 7 days later.
+  * **Data Strategy (Validation Proxy):** The model was validated using a high-fidelity proxy: training involved using COVID-19 **`new_cases`** (the early indicator) to successfully predict the resulting spike in **`new_cases`** 7 days later (our proxy for severe outcomes/hospitalizations).
 This confirms the core predictive logic.

 #### 2.2.
 Pathogen Identification (PyTorch ResNet18)